Distributed Mean-Field Density Estimation for Large-Scale Systems: Simulation studies

 The numerical implementation is based on the procedures outlined in Section \ref{section:numerical implementation}.
 Specifically, $\Omega$ is discretized as a $30\times30$ grid.
-In order words, all densities are approximated by $900\times1$ vectors and all operators are approximated by $900\times900$ matrices.
+All density functions are approximated by $900\times1$ vectors and all operators are approximated by $900\times900$ matrices.
 The density updates and information exchange are performed in a synchronous manner with a step size $\delta_T=0.1s$.
-The bandwidth of KDE is set to be $h=0.08$.
+The bandwidth of KDE is $h=0.08$.
 For the PI consensus algorithm \eqref{eq:PI consensus estimator for kernels}, we set $\alpha=0.2$, $a_{ij}=0.4$, and $b_{ij}=0.04$.

 A graphical illustration of the simulation results is presented in Fig. \ref{fig:density filter}, where each column represents the same time step and each row represents the evolution of an investigated quantity.
-As already observed in \cite{zheng2020pde}, the centralized filter, by taking advantage of the dynamics, quickly "recognizes" the two underlying Gaussian components and gradually catches up with the evolution of the ground truth density and outperforms the outputs of KDE.
+As already observed in \cite{zheng2020pde}, the centralized filter, by taking advantage of the dynamics, quickly "recognizes" the two underlying Gaussian components and gradually catches up with the evolution of the ground truth density, outperforming the outputs of KDE.
 Then, we randomly select an agent and investigate the performance of its local density filter when $\theta=0$ and $\theta=0.4$.
 We observe that the two local filters also gradually catch up with the ground truth density, however in a slower rate compared with the centralized filter due to the delay effect of information exchange.
 In Fig. \ref{fig:density error}, we compare the $L^2$ norms of density and gradient estimation errors of KDE, the centralized filter, and 5 randomly selected local filters.
 We observe that all the filters outperform KDE as the filtering process proceeds.
 Both the density estimates and the gradient estimates are convergent.
 The local filters have larger initial density/gradient estimation errors because of limited observation on the initial step.
 Through information exchange, they gradually produce comparable performance with the centralized filter.
 In particular, the one with $\theta>0$ converges faster than the one with $\theta=0$ because of the additional exchange of density estimates with neighbors.